ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/configuration/licensing/licensing-overview.markdown

 {PANEL: Renewing Your License}

-By default, RavenDB automatically renews a license as long as it isn't cancelled.
+By default, RavenDB automatically renews a license as long as it isn't canceled.
 If the automatic renewal feature is turned off in the settings.json, you can renew your license with the same process as [activating your license](../../../server/configuration/licensing/licensing-overview#activating-your-license).